 Receiving an accurate diagnosis for a medical condition can change or even save your life.
 However, when doctors fail to recognize symptoms associated with a medical condition, they can harm your health and put your recovery at risk.
 If a medical professional’s negligent misdiagnosis of your condition caused you harm, you need our Michigan medical misdiagnosis lawyers on your side.

 If you believe that you or a loved one has suffered due to the failure of a physician or other medical professional to correctly diagnose your condition, contact Lipton Law for help.
-Our Michigan medical malpractice attorneys will review your medical records thoroughly to determine whether you have a strong negligence claim.
+Our Southfield medical malpractice attorneys will review your medical records thoroughly to determine whether you have a strong negligence claim.
 We have the legal and financial resources to challenge negligent healthcare providers in court.

 We also have nurses on staff at our law firm who aid us in evaluating and litigating medical malpractice claims.
 To schedule your free consultation with a medical misdiagnosis attorney at Lipton Law, please contact our office at 248-557-1688 today.